 - Amniotic fluid

-As you can imagine, practically all biological waste could contain OPIMs, but much medical waste does not in fact fit this criterion.
+As you can imagine, practically all biological waste could contain OPIMs, but much medical waste does not fit this criterion.
 In fact, a great deal of the medical waste generated is considered common medical waste.
-Common medical waste can include any materials that contain sweat, urine, feces, or saliva, since these are not considered to be OPIMs.
+Common medical waste can include any materials that contain sweat, urine, feces, or saliva since these are not considered to be OPIMs.
 Just a few examples of common medical waste include, but are not limited to:

 - Empty IV bags